assanalimarwa/state-machine-diagram-inference/infer-edges-and-generate-test-code/README.md

 There are two commands which you can execute:

-* `infer-edges`, which will output the edges inferred from an image, and
+* `infer-edges`, which outputs the edges inferred from an image,
+* `generate-code`, which generates the source code for the state machine from the inferred edges,
-* `generate-test-code`, which will generate the test code based on the inferred edges.
+* `generate-tests`, which generates the test cases based on the inferred edges.

 Simply run these commands on the command-line.

-The help is available with `infer-edges --help` and `generate-test-code --help`.
+The help is available with the `--help` argument, *e.g.*, `infer-edges --help`.